 How To Donate

-You’ve done a clear out and have a pile of stuff you don’t like/want.
-They’re too good to throw away but you don’t know what to do with them.
+You’ve done a de-clutter and have a pile of pre-loved gems you no longer need.
+They are ready for another life but you don’t know what to do with them.
 Here is all you need to know about how and what to donate to a charity shop.

 Most charity shops accept small items of furniture with some shops specialising in all types of furniture.
 Most will offer a collection and delivery service.